sobrase/offkub/README.md

 Gateway API resources using a manifest rendered from the official Helm chart.
 Traefik runs as a DaemonSet so every node exposes ports 80 and 443.
 The rendered manifest references container images in the local registry so the gateway can be installed entirely offline.
+During deployment the role creates a self-signed certificate and stores it in a `traefik-cert` Secret so the HTTPS listener is enabled without external dependencies.

 The `sample_app` role provides a minimal Deployment, Service and HTTPRoute that use only local manifests and images.
 It allows quick end‑to‑end testing of the